jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 > **Note:** As part of 802, 802.1AS (<abbr title="Generalized Precision Time Protocol">gPTP</abbr>) is available from the [IEEE Get program](https://ieeexplore.ieee.org/browse/standards/get-program/page/series?id=68).
 > The full <abbr>PTP</abbr> standard ([IEEE 1588](https://standards.ieee.org/ieee/1588/6825/)) is a paid standard.

-## Synchronous Ethernet (ITU-T G.8261)
+## Synchronous Ethernet (ITU-T G.8261) {id="synce"}

 As the transmit pattern in high speed ethernet runs continuously (baring the use of <abbr title="Low Power Idle">LPI</abbr>), the receiver is able to maintain continuous synchronization to the reference clock of its peer as part of its clock recovery circuit.
 The <abbr title="International Telecommunication Union">ITU</abbr> exploits this in their Synchronous Ethernet specifications to provide traceable time synchronization through a network.
-This is commonly limited to high-speed protocols such as those implemented using Base-X or Base-R which provide a high-precision reference.
+This is commonly limited to high-speed protocols such as those implemented using Base-X or Base-R, which provide a high-precision reference.

 > **Note:** I am not personally familiar with the SyncE specifications and have not acquainted myself with the SyncE features of the PHYs I have used.